 Another difference between monocouche and thin coat renders is the type of finish that is achieved.
 While the thin coat renders, usually leave a textured, slightly grained type finish, the monocouche scratch renders achieve a pitted effect, by effectively leaving little scratches on the surface (hence often referred to as scratch coloured render).
-Both finishes look great, so choosing which coloured render to go for normally comes down to which look the end-user prefers.
+Both finishes look great, so choosing which coloured render to go for normally comes down to which look the end user prefers.

 Difference in application procedure

-What is insulated render?
+What is an insulated render?

 Very often when we refer to insulated render, we refer to a coloured through render backed on an external wall insulation material.
 This external wall insulation material can either be lightweight EPS, stone wool (mineral wool), K5 phenolic or wood fibre insulation board.
 The insulated render part is the final decorative layer that sits on top of the reinforcement layer, which in turn sits on top of the insulating material.
-The whole system in therefore an example of an insulated render system or a external wall insulation system (EWI).
+The whole system is therefore an example of an insulated render system or an external wall insulation system (EWI).